ekchew/intern/README.md

 A few implementation notes:

-* Python's internal look-up table is a dict.
-C++'s is a std::unordered_map.
+* Python's internal look-up table is a `dict`.
+C++'s is a `std::unordered_map`.
 In either case, your class may need to be both hashable and equality-comparable.
 The alternative is to have it export a tuple representation of the object data that can be both hashed and compared.
 More on that later.
 * In both the Python and C++ implementations, the look-up table is guarded by a mutex to keep it thread-safe.
 * Once the final reference to an object expires, the object is removed from the look-up table.
 (In C++, this occurs immediately.
-In Python, it is subject to the garbage collection logic.)
+In Python, it is triggered by garbage collection.)
 This implies that an identical object may, in some circumstances, need to be allocated a second time if the previous reference(s) were allowed to expire.